Login

 3. Enter 5.5 for the “Initial Interest Rate”.

-1. Set the "Date" to June 25
+1. Set the “Date” to June 25.

-2. Set the "Amount" to 250,000.00
+2. Set the “Amount” to 250,000.00.

-3. Set the "# Periods" to 1
+3. Set the “# Periods” to 1.

-1. Set the "Date" to July 25
+1. Set the “Date” to July 25.

-2. Set the "Amount" to "Unknown" by typing "U".
-Fig. 1
+2. Set the “Amount” to U (meaning “Unknown”).
+See Fig. 1.

-5. The "End Date" will automatically be calculated (June 25, 2038).
-180 monthly periods is 15 years
+5. The “End Date” is automatically calculated as June 25, 2038.
+This corresponds to 180 monthly periods.

 Adjustable rate mortgage setup

-Fig. 1 initial setup for adjustable rate mortgage
+Fig. 1 Initial setup for adjustable‑rate mortgage

-1. Calculate the unknown.
+1. Calculate the unknown payment.
 The result is $2,042.71.
-Fig. 2
+See Fig. 2.

 Fig. 2 Initial regular payment amount

-1. Make the first interest rate change
+1. Make the first interest‑rate adjustment.

-1. In row 2, change the "# Periods" of payments from 180 to 60.
-We have now set the calculator for five years of payments at an initial interest rate of 5.5%.
+1. In row 2, set the “# Periods” of payments to 60.
+This covers five years at 5.5 %.

-3. Set "Date" to June 25, 2028
+4. Set the “Date” to June 25, 2028.

-4. Enter "4.875" for the new nominal annual interest rate.
-Fig. 3
+5. Enter 4.875 as the new nominal annual interest rate.
+See Fig. 3.

-1. Select "Payment" for the "Series"
+1. Select “Payment” for the “Series”.

-2. Set the "Date" to July 25, 2028
+2. Set the “Date” to July 25, 2028.

-3. Set the "Amount" to "Unknown".
-Fig. 3
+3. Set the “Amount” to “Unknown”.
+(Type u.)
+See Fig. 3.

-New payment
+New payment after rate change

 Fig. 4 New payment after the rate change

-1. Prepare for the next rate change:
+1. Prepare for the next rate change.

-2. Move to the 5th row.
-Select "Rate Change" for the "Series"
+3. Select “Rate Change” for the “Series”.

-3. Set the date to June 25, 2033
+4. Set the “Date” to June 25, 2033.

-4. Enter "5.75" in the amount column for the new nominal annual interest rate.
-Fig. 5
+5. Enter 5.75 as the new nominal annual interest rate.
+See Fig. 5.

-1. Set the "Date" to July 25, 2033
+2. Set the “Date” to July 25, 2033.

-2. Set the "Amount" to "Unknown"
+3. Set the “Amount” to “Unknown”.
+(Type u.)

-Fig. 5 Second interest rate adjustment
+Fig. 5 Second interest‑rate adjustment

 Fig. 6 New payment after rate change